Is Muscle/Mass Genetic and How Does It Affect Skinny Fat?

 via GIPHY

-Alas, none of that is true (33, 34, 35, 36, 37, 38, 39, 40, 41, 42, 43, 44).
-Added muscle mass (above and beyond genetic default) due to epigenetic body recomposition (which does temporarily increase muscle fibers) changes from exercise and diet, no less, is gradually lost if the exercise that built it ceases consistency and regularity.
+Alas, none of that is true (35, 36, 37, 38, 39, 40, 41, 42, 43, 44, 45, 46).
+Added muscle mass (above and beyond genetic default) due to epigenetic body recomposition (which does temporarily increase muscle fiber size through hypertrophy) changes from exercise and diet, no less, is gradually lost if the exercise that built it ceases consistency and regularity.
 Epigenetics are not permanent.
 Muscle cannot turn into fat or vice versa.
-Genetics are not an excuse when it comes to default genetic body composition – how much muscle/mass tissue and skinny fat tissue a person has from birth.

-Although, genetics are, indeed, not an excuse to be unhealthy.
+Although, genetics is, indeed, not an excuse to be unhealthy.
 The more skinny fat tissue you are experiencing the more diligent you will have to be with healthy, science-based diet, exercise, and lifestyle choices throughout your life to be a healthy weight and remain healthy.

 Scientific Health Quizzes - Scientific Body Type Quiz (Official), Scientific Metabolism Quiz Health Score, Scientific Diet Quiz Health Score, Scientific Exercise Quiz Health Score, Scientific Lifestyle Quiz Health Score